Jim Sheddan: Service with No. 486 Squadron

 Sheddan was commissioned as a flying officer in September 1944 and at the end of the month, the squadron shifted to the Volkel airfield in the Netherlands, where it began flying operations as part of the Second Tactical Air Force.
 On 1 January 1945, the Luftwaffe launched Operation Bodenplatte, a coordinated strike against the Allied airfields in the Low Countries.
 Most of the squadron was in the air at the time of the attack and returned to find Volkel under attack.
 Sheddan spotted a group of German fighters to the northeast of the airfield which he pursued.
-He ended up shooting down a Focke Wulf 190 fighter north of Venlo.
+He ended up shooting down a Focke-Wulf Fw 190 fighter north of Venlo.
 He shared in the destruction of a Dornier Do 217 medium bomber with two other pilots, as it was attempting to land at the Luftwaffe base at Paderborn on 2 February.

 The squadron flew in support of the crossing of the Rhine on 23 March, dealing with anti-aircraft guns that were firing upon the Allied gliders involved in the operation.
 The following day, Sheddan destroyed a Fieseler Fi 156 Storch.
 However, his wingman was killed during the encounter and Sheddan was so upset he never put in a formal claim for the Fi 156.
 He shot down two Junkers Ju 87 dive bombers near Stolzenau on 6 April.
 He destroyed a Fw 190, which he encountered when his section was strafing trains near Ludwigslust, on 14 April.
 On another sortie later in the day, he led two flights in strafing an airfield near Parchim; he shared in the destruction of three Junkers Ju 88 bombers that he and his wingman caught on the ground.
 Two days later he shared in an aerial victory over a Fw 190 with another pilot.
 Later in the month he was promoted to flight lieutenant and given command of one of the flights of the squadron.
 On 1 May, he was promoted squadron leader and made commander of No. 486 Squadron.
 The next day he recorded his final aerial victory, helping shoot down a four-engined flying boat near Groszenbrode.
 In June 1945, he was awarded the Distinguished Flying Cross; the citation published in The London Gazette read:

 No. 486 Squadron, with Sheddan still in command, was transferred to Copenhagen in Denmark, remaining there until July when it went back to Germany, stationed at Lübeck as part of the British Occupation Force.
 It returned to the United Kingdom in September and Sheddan's time as commander ended on 12 October 1945 with the disbandment of the squadron.
 He ended the war credited with shooting down four German aircraft and a share in three other aircraft destroyed, a total of five and a half aerial victories.
 He was also credited with destroying seven V-1 flying bombs with a share in an eighth.